ke177409/Kara-Evans/Projects/Product-Analysis.md

 * Include additional data measures (customer age, language, movie genres, etc.) to understand each customer segment.
 * Continually update film inventory based on customer demographics and behavior.

+## The Learning Experience
+Learning and using SQL was the biggest challenge in this project.
+I overcame this challenge by researching different SQL queries, studying the syntax, and practicing with my mentor.
+Once I understood how to apply common table expressions and subqueries, I was able to develop more complex variables that provided useful information in my analysis.

 ## Dataset
 *Rockbuster Stealth LLC* [Data Set].
 CareerFoundry. https://github.com/ke177409/Product-Analysis/blob/main/Rockbuster.zip